open-cogsci/osdoc/content/pages/dev/howtocontribute.md

 3. Modify your fork.
 4. Send a 'pull request', asking for your changes to be merged back into the main repository.

-The two main branches of OpenSesame are:

-- `master` contains reasonably stable code.
-- `playground` contains potentially unstable code.
+Each major version of OpenSesame has its own branch.
+For example, the `ising` branch contains the code for 3.0 *Interactive Ising*.
+The `master` branch contains the code for the latest stable release.

-## Developing a plugin
+## Developing a plugin or extension

-For plugin development, see:
+For plugin or extension development, see:

 - %link:dev/plugin%
+- %link:dev/extension%

 ## Translate the user interface